 For a formal definition of moving phantom mechanisms, see Definition 6 of \citet{FPPV21a}.

-\begin{proposition} With $\ell_1$ preferences, not every anonymous, neutral, continuous, and strategyproof mechanism can be represented as a moving phantoms mechanism, for any $n\geq 1$ and $m\geq 3$ and for any number of phantom functions. \end{proposition}
+\begin{proposition} With $\ell_1$ preferences, not every anonymous, neutral, continuous, and strategyproof mechanism can be represented as a moving phantom mechanism, for any $n\geq 1$ and $m\geq 3$ and for any number of phantom functions. \end{proposition}

-\proof{Proof.} We first prove the claim for $n=1$ and $m=3$.
+\begin{proof} We first prove the claim for $n=1$ and $m=3$.
 Consider the mechanism which, in general, returns the agent's peak but cannot put more than $0.9$ on an alternative.
 If (without loss of generality) $p_{1,1}>0.9$, the mechanism returns $q_1=0.9$, $q_2=p_{1,2}+(p_{1,1}-0.9)/2$, and $q_3=p_{1,3}+(p_{1,1}-0.9)/2$.
-Since this outcome minimizes the $\ell_1$ distance of agent $1$ among all ``legal'' distributions, the mechanism is strategyproof.
+Since this outcome minimizes the $\ell_1$ distance of Agent $1$ among all ``legal'' distributions, the mechanism is strategyproof.

 Anonymity is trivially satisfied as there is only one agent.
 For neutrality, if $p_{1,j}=p_{1,k}$, then both alternatives receive the same probability share.
 In particular, if $p_{1,l}>0.9$ for the third alternative $l$, then $j$ and $k$ both receive $p_{1,j}+(p_{1,l}-0.9)/2$, and the distribution of the surplus does not depend on the identity of the alternatives.
 For continuity, the only ``critical'' points are those where $p_{1,j}> 0.9$ approaches $0.9$ from above.
 For such peaks, $q_j=0.9$ is constant and the ``surplus'' $p_{1,j}-0.9$ is distributed on the other two alternatives in a continuous manner.
 Thus, the mechanism also satisfies continuity.